Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

+One of the advantages of the CCX model over the CRX model is its computational efficiency during learning.
+On the other hand, the CCX model vocabulary is \emph{limited to the corpus concepts} (all \emph{Wikipedia} articles in our case), while the CRX model vocabulary is defined by all \emph{unique concepts+words} in \emph{Wikipedia}.

-The main advantage of the 3C model over the CRC model is its computational efficiency where the model vocabulary is limited to the corpus concepts (Wikipedia in our case).
-One the other hand, the CRC model is advantageous because it jointly learns the embeddings of words and concepts and is therefore expected to generate higher quality vectors.
-In other words, the CRC model can capture more contextual signals such as actions, times, and relationships at the expense of training computational cost.
+Another distinct property of the CCX model is its emphasis on concept-concept \emph{relatedness rather than similarity} (as we will detail more in the experiments section).
+The CCX model by looking only at surrounding concept mentions while learning, is able to generate contexts containing more diverse but related concepts.
+One the other hand, the CRX model which jointly learns the embeddings of words and concepts puts more \emph{emphasis on similarity} by leveraging the full contextual information of words and concepts while learning.

+To better illustrate this difference, consider a sample of the contexts generated from CRX and CCX in Table \ref{contexts-samples} using a sliding window of length 3.
+As we can notice, the CRX contexts of \emph{"Google"} and \emph{"Microsoft"} are somewhat similar containing words like \emph{"headquartered"} and \emph{"co-founder"}.
+This causes the model to learn similar vectors for these two concepts.
+On the other hand, the CCX contexts of \emph{"Google"} and \emph{"Microsoft"} do not share any similarities\footnote{This is an illustrative example and doesn't imply the two concepts will have totally dissimilar vectors.}, rather we can see that \emph{"Google"} has similar contexts to \emph{"Larry Page"} as both has \emph{"Menlo Park CA"} in their contexts, causing the model to learn similar embeddings for these two related concepts.